Creativity In Counseling

 What is this all about?

-There’s something in art counseling that soothes the mind.
-Creativity or art counseling is designing a serene, safe space for people where they can express memories that made significant changes in their lives.
+There’s something in art therapy that soothes the mind.
+Creativity or art therapy is designing a serene, safe space for people where they can express memories that made significant changes in their lives.

 How Can Creativity Help Individuals?